21Karthik12/Supply-Chain-Management/README.md

     -   `python routers/router.py 5 Storage 5005`
 -   The moduleId, module and port are hardcoded as of now and correspond to each other.
 So, do not change the above commands while running them.
     -   (You can run any number of them though)
--   Make API calls to the gateway from the YAML file to make CRUD operations on sensors.
+-   Make API calls (specified in the YAML file) to the gateway to make CRUD operations on sensors.